mrguseinov-backups/kinopoisk/README.md

 ![static/kinopoisk-2.png](static/kinopoisk-2.png)

-Create the `headers.json` file in the project root directory, paste the copied content into it, and leave only the value from the `headers` key.
+Create the `headers.json` file in the project root, paste the copied content into it, and leave only the value from the `headers` key.
 You should end up with something like the following:

 ```json
 {